Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

     DENO_DEBUG = False
     DENO_RELOAD = False

-Old browsers such as IE11 will use the bundled `system.js`_ loader.
+Old browsers such as IE11 will use bundled `system.js`_ loader.
 Note that modern browsers do not require any bundling at all, however could benefit from optional generating terser-optimized es6 bundles.

 .. _clientside_entry_points: